CuraMap-Team05/CuraMap-Codebase/CONTRIBUTING.md

 ### **Need Help?**

 If you encounter any issues or have questions, feel free to open an issue or contact the project maintainers.
 We’re here to help!

 ---

-Thank you for contributing to Care Connect Project!
+Thank you for contributing to CuraMap Project!
 Let’s build something amazing together.